sonots/fluent-plugin-record-reformer/README.md

 but, please note that enabling ruby codes is not encouraged by security reasons and also in terms of the performance.

+## Modification of array fields

+There are special syntax to modify existing array fields:

+* `${field_name} + ["to be added 1", "to be added 2"]`
+  will construct a new array with added elements.
+* `${field_name} - ["to be removed 1", "to be removed 2"]`
+  will construct a new array without specified elements.

+Note that the left-hand will be converted to an array automatically, if the existing field is not an array type.

 ## Relatives

 Following plugins look similar: